-- 4.1.1 The meetings shall be held at least once a year.
+- 4.1 Frequency of meetings and attendance - 4.1.1 The meetings shall be held at least once a year.
 Additional meetings may also be held by the Remuneration Committee to discuss other issues, which the Remuneration Committee considers necessary. - 4.1.2 Meetings should be organised so that attendance is maximised.